-The fearsome dragon which the historical George fought was the Roman empire and in particular its treatment of imprisoned Christians.
-However, George’s protests led to his downfall as the then Roman emperor, Diocletian, ordered his death for failing to renounce his faith.
+In reality, the fearsome dragon which Saint George fought was the Roman Empire and in particular its treatment of imprisoned Christians.
+George’s protests led to his downfall, however, as the then Roman emperor, Diocletian, ordered his death for failing to renounce his faith.

-In the early fourteenth century, England’s King Edward I took an interest in St. George.
+Later, in the early fourteenth century, England’s King Edward I began to take an interest in St. George.
 On his orders, troops began to wear the cross of Saint George as they rode into battle.
-Edward also flew the flag over one of his many castles.
+Edward also flew the saint’s flag over one of his castles.
 Edward’s grandson carried on the tradition when he became King.
 When Edward III created the Knights of the Garter, he chose Saint George to be their patron saint.
-A few years later and George was patron saint of all England.
+A short time after, George was made patron saint of all England.

-George is quite a popular saint, however.
-He’s not just the patron saint of England.
-He’s also the patron of Portugal and Ethiopia as well as several cities around the globe.
+George is not just England’s saint, however.
+He is also the patron saint of Portugal and Ethiopia as well as several cities around the globe.
 Nonetheless, Saint George holds a special place in the hearts of all true Englishmen.

 For information on other festivals in London, please click here.